 If you’re traveling this holiday season, here are eight things to do as you prepare for and plan your trip:

 Weather forecasts can help you plan the best days for your trip.
 Though everyone knows weather can be fickle and change unexpectedly.
+Make sure you are aware of the conditions of the city or region that you are going to be in during the winter.
+Auto Insurance EZ provided a chart with historical winter weather conditions in all50 U.S. states.

 Caitlyn Paltsios, travel expert for Grapevine Gossip, says, “Check the weather before leaving for their trip.
 If the weather looks good in the morning but not at night, plan on leaving either the night before or early that morning to avoid any hazardous weather.”